m3sserschmitt/libcryptography/README.md

 Change the directory to newly downloaded source code:

-`cd /path/to/repository/directory`
+`cd /path/to/local/repository`

 You are ready to build the library.
 Type command:

 `make`

-Last command will create the file `libcryptography.so.*` which can be linked in other C/C++ projects.
+Last command will create the file `./build/lib/libcryptography.so.*` which can be linked in other C/C++ projects.

 You can check if everything works fine using command: